COVID death toll rises in all local counties

-Bradford County in Pennsylvania and both Tioga County and Chemung County in New York have lost a combined nine residents to complications related to COVID-19 in just the last four days.
+Bradford County in Pennsylvania and Tioga County in New York have lost a combined nine residents to complications related to COVID-19 in just the last four days.

-In Tioga County, N.Y. the death toll had been steady at 64 for more than a month, but the county did lose two more residents since Friday to move the death toll to 66.
+In Tioga County lost two more residents since since Thursday to move the death toll to 68.

-The death toll related to the COVID-19 virus in Bradford County is now up to 71 after adding four deaths over the last four days, according to the Pennsylvania Department of Health.
+The death toll related to the COVID-19 virus in Bradford County is now up to 73 after adding two deaths over the last four days, according to the Pennsylvania Department of Health.

 Other confirmed case numbers across the county include: